 It also means to be open, to listen and let every information comes from whoever without any shred of judgment – regardless of race, religion, their status in this world.
 And then, retire into a quite space to reflect on each and every one of it.
 You do not have to agree with everyone but it is important to just listen.
 Just a something I have learned yesterday.

 Ever since the restriction order began, for a moment, I was in a complete state of bafflement and incredulity.
-We were supposed to be on our honeymoon and when everything began to crack, we knew it was just the matter of time before it would completely crumble.
+When everything began to crack, we knew it was just the matter of time before it would completely crumble.
 The ‘denial’ part of me thought we would recover within a month, and I remember how worried my parents were and how awfully defensive I was thinking I knew better.
 But I knew in my heart that I needed to put a halt in everything.
 I value the importance of my parents’ blessings.
 When MCO began, and then Europe followed with their lockdowns, it was a relief that we had postponed everything beforehand and so I had to apologise to my parents for being a crackhead as always.
-From planning weddings, and then honeymoon, my days had been very much preoccupied and so when I find myself in between walls, without absolutely nothing to look forward to, and nothing to do, I realised I had been squandering one month of my time with lots and lots of TV series that it did not feel right.
+From being absolutely preoccupied with life, and then somehow find myself in between walls, without absolutely nothing to look forward to, and nothing to do, I realised I had been squandering one month of my time with lots and lots of TV series that it did not feel right.

 Four days ago, I was on Discovery Channel and saw a perhaps, overly repeated documentary about monks in China and was intrigued with the lives they live.
 It is not something unusual per say, considering I have travelled to some parts of Thailand and Japan and China and visited myriads of temples.
 Our tour guide would explain to us beforehand, “The monks here are able to break bricks with their forehead,” she said, and I thought of how disturbingly cool that was.
 “I heard monks could fly,” she paused while trying to conjure up words to entertain an idiot, “Um..
 Maybe not that kind of monk.”